The people left vulnerable by this season’s severe hurricanes need our help

 On September 20, 2017, Hurricane Maria made landfall in Puerto Rico as a Category 4 storm—the strongest hurricane to hit the U.S. commonwealth in more than 80 years.
 The search for survivors and recovery work began on Thursday, while the storm continued on a path toward the Dominican Republic.
 The region has been left vulnerable to flash floods and landslides, and the entire island of Puerto Rico is without power—leaving over 3 million people without access to pump water, run fans or light their homes.

 The people and churches of Puerto Rico need our help.

-World Relief is committed to delivering immediate aid and ongoing assistance to those impacted in the wake of Hurricanes Maria, Irma and Harvey.
+World Relief is committed to delivering immediate aid and ongoing assistance to those impacted in the wake of this season's hurricanes.